adonisjs/legacy.adonisjs.com/docs/docs/guides/auth/02-setup.md

 ```

 ### `list`
 The `list` property holds a collection of one or more guards you want to use.
 Majority of applications will only need a single guard.
-However, there can be situations, when you want support multiple style of login.
+However, there can be situations, when you want to support multiple styles of login.
 For example:

 - Using the `web` guard to login and authenticate users on your web application.
 - And using the `api` guard for mobile app authentication.